-· · · · · · · · · · · · · · · · · · · Table III - Minimum Dispersal Areas for Soil Absorption Systems 1 Slope $\leq 1/2 \%^2$: Onsite sewage system without perimeter drain One-fourth (1/4) width of soil absorption system 5 Slope $> 1/2 \%^3$: Onsite sewage system without perimeter drain One-half (1/2) width of soil absorption system 5 Any slope: Onsite sewage system with perimeter drain 4 Ten (10) feet or the distance to the perimeter drain 1 No buildings, foundations, slabs, garages, patios, barns, aboveground and belowground swimming pools, retaining walls, roads, driveways, parking areas, or paved sidewalks are allowed in the dispersal area.
-2 Dispersal area is located on each side of the outside edge of the outer trench parallel to the length of the trench, or on each side of the outside edge of the sand area and parallel to the long axis of an elevated sand mound.
-3 Dispersal area is located on the downslope side of the soil absorption system.
-4 For onsite sewage systems with a subsurface perimeter drain without a seasonal high water table, the design and construction of the drain shall meet the requirements of section 63 of this rule.
-5 Dispersal area width shall not be less than ten (10) feet.
-A dispersal area width of more than twenty-five (25) feet is not required.
+Table II - Minimum Dispersal Areas 1 for Soil Absorption Systems Slope $\leq 1/2 \%^2$: Onsite sewage system without perimeter drain One-fourth (1/4) width of soil absorption system 5 Slope $> 1/2 \%^3$: Onsite sewage system without perimeter drain One-half (1/2) width of soil absorption system 5 Any slope: Onsite sewage system with perimeter drain 4 Ten (10) feet or the distance to the perimeter drain 1 No buildings, foundations, slabs, garages, patios, barns, above retaining walls, roads, driveways, parking areas, or paved side: 2 Dispersal area is located on each side of the outside edge of the on each side of the outside edge of the sand area and parallel to 3 Dispersal area is located on the downslope side of the soil abs orption system.
+4 For onsite sewage systems with a subsurface perimeter drain v construction of the drain shall meet the requirements of section 5 Dispersal area width shall not be less than ten (10) feet.
+A dispise not required. persal area width of more than twenty-five (25) feet

 - (d) Any disturbance within a dispersal area shall not create compacted soil material.

 - (e) The location of the dispersal area shall meet the following requirements:

-- (1) A dispersal area shall be located on the property, or adjoining property with easement.
+- (1) A dispersal area shall be located on the property, or adjoining property with easement, except that the easement is not required for lots platted prior to January 1, 2011.

 - (2) Nothing that would impede the flow of water shall be allowed in a dispersal area.
 This includes, but is not limited to, the following:

 - (A) buildings;

 - (B) foundations;

 - (C) slabs;

 - (D) garages;

 - (E) patios;

-- (F) barns:
+- (F) barns;

 - (G) aboveground and belowground swimming pools;

 - (H) retaining walls;

-- (I) roads:
+- (I) roads;

 - (J) driveways;

 - (K) parking areas;

 - (L) paved sidewalks;

 - (M) closed loop geothermal systems; or

 - (N) other structures.

 - (3) A dispersal area shall not be located in a closed depression where surface runoff or subsurface water movement will have an adverse effect on onsite soil absorption system performance or in areas subject to ponding.

 - (4) For soil absorption system sites with a slope of greater than one-half percent (1/2%), no part of the dispersal area may slope toward the soil absorption system.

-410 IAC 6-10.1-63 Drainage
+410 IAC 6-8.3-59 Drainage

 Sec.
-63. (a) A surface diversion:
+59. (a) A surface diversion: